paulo-granthon/uml-gen-tw/README.md

 # ...Why?²

 Let's agree for a second...
-I know, we're all developers and this can be impossible sometimes but, hear me out on this one: Making UMLs is ***NOT FUN!*** It's so much manual work take takes so much time that could be used for coding.
+I know, we're all developers and this can be impossible sometimes but, hear me out on this one: Making UMLs is ***NOT FUN!*** It's so much manual work and takes so much time that could be used for coding.

 As developers, we wan't to code, fail miserably for a lack of proper documentation and guidelines to follow and then debug everything until it works! (right guys?)

 So that's where *uml-gen-tw* comes into play, you can code everything and then let *uml-gen-tw* take care of that boring UML that your manager (superior, instructor, professor) asks you to make.

 That's perfect, right?

 # YES!